atingupta2005/kubernetes-java-projects/README.md

 #New POD is running but it might take time to load the services inside it.
 #Its better to tell Kubernetes to wait for some seconds before deleting the old POD

-# To solve it specify below parameter inside spec: in yaml file:
+# To solve it specify below parameter inside spec: in yaml file -> spec.minReadySeconds above template tag:

 minReadySeconds: 45